galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 > server.
 I'll click on Analyze Data to just to reload the page.
 {: .spoken data-visual="galaxy" data-target="#analysis a" data-action="click"}

-> I'll go back to Mapping
-{: .spoken data-visual="galaxy" data-target=".search-input input" data-action="click"}

->  and load bwa-mem.
+> I'll go back and search for bwa-mem in the tool panel, hopefully it finds it and we can click on it.
-{: .spoken data-visual="galaxy" data-target=".search-input input" data-action="fill" data-value="bwa-mem"}
+{: .spoken data-visual="galaxy" data-target="#left .search-input input" data-action="fill" data-value="bwa-mem"}

-> And then suddenly, instead of
-> having no options available, you can see here we've got the Bee genome.
+> Once it loads, suddenly, instead of having no options available, you can see
+> here we've got a genome!
 {: .spoken data-visual="galaxy" data-target="bwa_mem" data-action="loadTool" data-value="Map with BWA-MEM"}

 >  Now click on that.
 Oh look at that, there are lots and lots and lots of